cbail/textnets/README.md

 The textnet package includes two functions to prepare texts for analysis.
 The `prep_text` function prepares texts for networks using all types of words, while the `prep_text_noun_phrases` prepares text for networks using only nouns and noun phrases.
 Users may prefer to create networks based on only nouns or noun phrases because previous studies have shown that such parts of speech are more useful in mapping the topical content of a text than other parts of speech, such as verbs or adjectives (e.g. Rule, Cointet, and Bearman 2015).

 Let's begin with the `prep_text` function.
-This function requires the user to provide three inputs: a dataframe (`mydf`), a column within that dataframe containing the texts that the user would like to to analyze (`textvar`), and a column within that dataframe describing the groups through which the words of those texts will be linked (`groupvar`). `groupvar`, for example, could contain unique document ids, if the user would like to link words co-occurring within documents, or it could be unique author ids, if the user would like to link words co-occurring by authors, etc. In network analysis terminology, the `textvar` and the `groupvar` are specifying the nodes sets of a two-mode network.
-Finally, the `prep_text` function requires the user to specify which projection of the two-mode network should be created: one in which words will be the nodes (with edges to each other based on co-appearance in the same group), or one in which groups will be the nodes (in which case edges between groups will be drawn based on overlap in terms between the groups).
+This function requires the user to provide three inputs: a dataframe (`mydf`), a column within that dataframe containing the texts that the user would like to analyze (`textvar`), and a column within that dataframe describing the groups through which the words of those texts will be linked (`groupvar`).
+For example, the latter could contain unique document ids, if the user would like to link words co-occurring within documents, or it could be author ids, if the user would like to link words co-occurring by authors, etc. In network analysis terminology, the `textvar` and the `groupvar` are specifying the nodes sets of a two-mode network.
+Finally, the `prep_text` function requires the user to specify which projection of the two-mode network should be created: one in which words will be the nodes (with edges to each other based on co-appearance in the same group), or one in which groups will be the nodes (with edges drawn based on overlap in terms between the groups).
 An example of the former application is Rule, Cointet, and Bearman (2015), and an example of the latter application is Bail (2016).

 At present the `prep_text` function also includes three optional arguments.
 The `remove_url` function eliminates any hyperlinks within the provided texts.
-The `remove_stop_words` function eliminates very common English-language words such as "and," "the" or "at."
+The `remove_stop_words` function eliminates very common English-language words such as "and", "the", or "at."
 The `stem` function reduces each term to its stem form.
 For example, the term "running" would become the term "run" if the user sets `stem=TRUE`.
 The output of the `prep_text` function is a dataframe in tidytext style, where each row of the dataframe describes a word, the document that it appears in, and its overall frequency within that document.

-The following code reads in the State of the Union Data in order to create a text network where the nodes are presidents, and the edges are overlap in the language they use.
+The following code prepares the State of the Union data, specifying that nodes will be the presidents, with edges draw according to the overlap of words used in their speeches.
 In this example we also remove stop words and stem.

 ```r
 sotu_text_data <- prep_text(sotu, textvar="sotu_text", groupvar="president", node_type="groups", remove_stop_words=TRUE, stem=TRUE)
 ```

-The syntax for creating a text network using the `prep_text_noun_phrases` function is the same as the `prep_text` function, but instead of outputing all words in each document, it only outputs nouns and nounphrases.
+The syntax for using the `prep_text_noun_phrases` function is the same as the `prep_text` function, but instead of outputing all words in each document, it only outputs nouns and nounphrases.
 Nouns are identified using the `phrasemachine` package, which requires a version of Java >7, or a Python backend with the Spacy package.
 Either way, the `prep_text_noun_phrases` package will take much longer than the `prep_text` function because it must perform part-of-speech tagging on each sentence within each document in the provided dataframe.
 But users may conclude that the added time is worth it if they belive nouns and noun phrases are more likely to describe the topical content of a document than other parts of speech.
 The default ngram length for noun phrases is set to 4, but the user may specify a different range using the max_ngram_length argument.

 ```r
 sotu_text_data_nouns <- prep_text_noun_phrases(sotu, "president", "sotu_text", node_type="groups")